Criminal Defense Client Focused, Result Driven.

 We regularly represent clients facing criminal charges related to:

 • Theft: From shoplifting to embezzlement, it is important to take theft charges seriously and seek the help of an experienced defense attorney.
+A criminal attorney in Los Angeles from our team will work to reduce the impact these charges may have on your record.

-Fighting For Your Second Chance
+Fighting For Your Second Chance with a Los Angeles Criminal Defense Lawyer

-Every case is unique, but you can count on us to put you first and help you consider the defense options that apply in your case.
-This may be your first time through the criminal defense system, but we have over 60 years of combined experience.
-You can trust us to offer appropriate guidance and aggressive defense when you need us most.
-We also offer free initial consultations, so there is no risk of meeting with us and getting the process started.
+Every case is unique, but you can count on us to put you first and help you review the defense options available in your situation.
+This may be your first time navigating the criminal defense system, but we have over 60 years of combined experience.

 • Personalized Defense